-As Spring approaches and we head into wedding season, here at Will Williams we’ve decided to put our heads together to give advice for brides (and grooms!) on how to beat wedding nerves in the joyful yet undeniably nerve-racking run up to the big day.
+As Spring approaches and we head into wedding season, here at Beeja we’ve decided to put our heads together to give advice for brides (and grooms!) on how to beat wedding nerves in the joyful yet undeniably nerve-racking run up to the big day.

 Lots of brides-to-be have a picture of what waking up on their wedding morning is going to be like.
 Sun streaming through the window, an exquisite dress hanging up and ready to be worn, and a bubble of excitement in their chest.
 But no matter how perfect the picture, people also know that it’s almost inevitable that – along with all the happiness and anticipation – they are going to be racked with wedding nerves.

 Fortunately, there’s ways to deal stress and anxiety, even when they are hitting panic-inducing levels.
 Whether you experience social anxiety or shyness and are nervous about being the centre of attention, you are worried about everything going to plan, or are just suffering from good old-fashioned wedding day jitters, these tips should help see you through. (more…)

 In the last few years, meditation has soared in popularity.
 The people who practice meditation have always had a strong conviction that the practice is beneficial, and as more and more scientific research supports this this anecdotal evidence, others are taking up the practice in order to cope with their increasingly stressful lives.
 It’s even being embraced by the business world and introduced into state institutions.
 With the benefits becoming clear, many people intend to make meditation part of their daily routine.

 However, much like the diet that never quite begins, many people are finding that they never actually get round to it.
 The amount of information and guidance on offer can be so intimidating that it’s often hard to know where to start! (more…)